liuyanguu/COVerAge_Plot/README.md

 ## Country-specific plot
 * Three-plots age pyramid for each country showing Cases, Deaths, and CFR (Death/Case), whichever is available
 * Showing sex-specific if available
+* Showing in title the latest date used as it is different for each country
 ```{r}
 dt1 <- clean_inputDB(inputDB = inputDB)
 all_countries <- get_cnames(dt1)